koka-lang/koka/readme.md

 ```
 This takes a while as it pre-compiles the standard libraries in three build
 variants (`debug`, `drelease` (release with debug info), and `release`).
-After generating the bundle, it can be installed locally as:
+After generating the bundle, you can install it locally as:
 ```
 $ util/install.sh -b dist/koka-v2.0.9-linux-amd64.tar.gz
 ```
 (use `util/install.bat` on Windows).
 After installation, you can now directly invoke `koka`:
 ```
 $ koka --version
 ```
 Koka is by default installed for the current user in `<prefix>/bin/koka`,
 (with architecture specific files under `<prefix>/lib/koka/v2.x.x`
 and libraries and samples under `<prefix>/share/koka/v2.x.x`).
-On Windows the default prefix is `%APPDATA%\local` which is also
+On Windows the default prefix is `%APPDATA%\local` (which is also
-used by `stack`.
+used by `stack`).

 # Benchmarks